40 Faux Pas NOT to Make When You Travel

 DON'T: Look Away During a Toast

 When you raise your glass in Germany or Switzerland, clink your glass with every person at the table while making eye contact.
 If you don't lock eyes as you say "prost," you could have seven years of bad luck!

 DON'T: Arrive on Time

-In some Latin American nations and Mexico, arriving on time is a no-no. If a party is said to start at 8 p.m., don't arrive before 9 p.m., as it is expected and definitely fashionable to be late.
+In some Latin American nations, arriving on time is a no-no. If a party is said to start at 8 p.m., don't arrive before 9 p.m., as it is expected and definitely fashionable to be late.

 DON'T: Say 'Hi' Casually

 You may have heard the stereotype that the French are rude, but actually, it's typically the foreigner who is rude by not beginning an encounter with "Bonjour," the formal "hello."
 This applies to strangers in an elevator or a nod when passing someone with whom you make eye contact.

 The color red is associated with death in Korea, and when a family member passes, the name is written in a register with red ink.
 If you write a person's name in red ink, you're wishing them to be dead.